YouriLangh/insecure-chat/README.md

 Enable certificate verification for HTTPS.
 (NEED TO FIX!!!!)
-Ensure regex's cant be the cause of DoS attacks Sanitize on server side for every request.
+Ensure regex's cant be the cause of DoS attacks Sanitize on server side for every request. ==> Should be fine tbh.
 JWT & session management.
 Perhaps helmet for secure headers and CSP !!!!! ==> Not too sure if i am forcing these things yet Enforce HTTPS on server side??
 Helmet can do this i think